 - Best boat tours in Santorini

 Dave is a travel writer who lives in and writes about Greece.
-If you enjoyed this guide to how to get around Santorini, you might want tp explore this website for more travel blog posts about Greece.
+If you enjoyed this guide to how to get around Santorini, you might want to explore this website for more travel blog posts about other destinations in Greece.
 Follow Dave on social media for travel inspiration from Greece and beyond: